Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

   Spike: naw I already knew you'd win. right?

   Max: of course.
-But if you had watched you would also know Xenos/Kyshumu retired
+But if you had watched you would also know Kyshumu retired

   Jax(eating): Max said he is going to quit too